WasfiJ/rmList/README.md

 Adjust thMax to your wishes.

 Planned features (if requested) :
-- choose number of threads automatically
+- Choose number of threads automatically
 - Delete folders that become empty after deleting files in input file
 - Detailed reporting
+- Delete non-empty folders
+- Try to unlock files/folders to force deletion (dangerous)

 Wasfi.